hyperledger/aries-rfcs/features/0031-discover-features/README.md

 How you ask questions may also be fingerprintable.

-## Unresolved questions

-- Do we want to support the discovery of features that are not protocol-related?

 ## Implementations

 The following lists the implementations (if any) of this RFC.
 Please do a pull request to add your implementation.
 If the implementation is open source, include a link to the repo or to the implementation within the repo.
 Please be consistent in the "Name" field so that a mechanical processing of the RFCs can generate a list of all RFCs supported by an Aries implementation.